 The Internet is one of the biggest advantages you have over prior generations.
 Leverage it. — Patrick Collison

-If we can somehow just tap into that vast ocean, the Internet can enable us to:
+I am simply asserting that if used well, Internet can provide you with content that is just as useful as books.
+If we can somehow just tap into this mega-ocean, the Internet can enable us to:

 - discover ourselves — search for what we love doing, find motivation to learn something new, be inspired and just be “around” people whom we admire (and even get admired back by them!)